hariomgarg99/xebia_retail_project/README.md

 Few Notes :-

-Since i have created this project using Maven, this can be imported in eclipse as a Maven Project specifying the pom file.
-Run [mvn clean eclipse:eclipse] to generate eclipse files for the project.

 Run [mvn clean install] to install and run all the test cases.

 I have included Cobertura for Coverage Analysis and Reporting.
 To generate reports run [mvn soanr:sonar] .
 Reports will be generated in the target folder of the project as well as sonar ui on localhost:9000.